How to Sort Your LEGO Collection (5 Proven Methods)

 Tackle Boxes and Craft Organizers

 These portable solutions work well for smaller collections or for builders who work in different locations.
+Plano and Stanley make craft organizer boxes that many LEGO fans use for small specialty pieces like clips, hinges, and connectors.

 Pros: Portable, compartments prevent mixing, good for small parts